The Ask and the Answer: Plot summary

 Todd Hewitt is captured by the Mayor's army in Haven, renamed New Prentisstown.
 He is forced to live in the town's clock tower with the previous Mayor, Con Ledger.
 Ledger explains that Haven discovered a cure for Noise, but Mayor Prentiss (now President Prentiss) has confiscated it for sole use by leaders of New Prentisstown.
 He has separated the males and females, and imprisoned all domestic Spackle who live in the town.

 Viola awakens in a clinic staffed by female healers for her gunshot wound.
 She meets Mistress Coyle, the head of the facility, who has previous political and activist ties.
-Viola meets the apprentices Corinne Wyatt and Maddy as she recovers.

-Todd is made to work with the enslaved Spackle of New Prentisstown with Davy Prentiss.
+Todd is made to work with the enslaved Spackle of New Prentisstown with Davy Prentiss, fearing for Viola’s safety if he refuses.
 Todd is disgusted at the treatment of the Spackle while Davy is proud of his authority.
 As the Spackle speak via Noise, cure has been placed into the Spackle's food to prevent communication.

-Viola recovers enough to help Mistress Coyle and begins an apprenticeship as a healer.
-One night Mistress Coyle and other healers disappear.
-They have led some women out of New Prentisstown to form a resistance movement reconvened from the time of the Spackle War, known as "The Answer", to carry out bombings in the city.
+Viola recovers enough to help Coyle and begins an apprenticeship as a healer.
+One night Coyle and other healers disappear, leading some women out of New Prentisstown to form a resistance movement reconvened from the time of the Spackle War, known as "The Answer", to carry out bombings in the city.

 Davy and Todd receive orders to brand the Spackle with numbered metal bands.
-During the branding, Davy strangles a Spackle with a band, killing it, to the disgust of Todd.
-Todd continues the task without argument, hoping it will ensure Viola's safety.
+During the branding, Davy strangles a Spackle with a band, killing it, to Todd’s horror.

-One of several bombings occur in town and the Spackle reserve.
-Todd, trying to redeem himself, saves a Spackle branded with the number 1017, who is ungrateful.
-Mayor Prentiss sets up "The Ask", a counter-intelligence unit.
-He promotes Todd and Davy into this unit, where New Prentisstown residents are captured and tortured for information on The Answer.
-The next morning, Viola finds that the clinic is almost completely emptied.
-The remaining few have gone to join the Answer.
-Mistress Coyle returns to recruit Viola who feels compelled to join, knowing about Mayor Prentiss' tortures.
+During a bombing in the Spackle reserve, Todd saves a Spackle branded with the number 1017, who is ungrateful.
+Prentiss sets up "The Ask", a counter-intelligence unit, responsible for capturing and torturing suspected members of The Answer for information.
+Todd and Davy are promoted into this unit.

-Viola participates in an attack.
-Older teenager Lee, befriends her.
-He is intent on avenging his family who has been taken by The Ask.
+Coyle recruits Viola into The Answer, who feels compelled to join, knowing about Prentiss's tortures.
+Viola befriends Lee, an older teenager intent on avenging his family taken by The Ask.

-A bombing occurs outside of town and Todd finds that all the Spackle were killed in a mass genocide - the only Spackle to survive is 1017, who attacks Todd before leaving.
-1017 can freely use his Noise and has been starving himself to prevent taking the cure.
-Horrified at the bombings, the Mayor teaches Todd a chant that calms his Noise.
+After another bombing, Todd finds that all the Spackle were killed in a genocide except 1017, who attacks Todd before leaving.
+Led to believe that The Answer was responsible for the Spackle massacre, Todd agrees to willingly join Prentiss, who teaches Todd a chant to calm his Noise.